DIALOG

 T1Ds were having to seek out tips and strategies to bolster foundational knowledge.
 Majority found the T1D community most helpful as it provided first-hand experiences and strategies.

-Based on these reoccurring frustrations, I created personas that encapsulated two main viewpoints of this problem.
-Those whose lack of education has made it intimidating to start and those who have struggled to find proven, successful strategies for their current fitness routine.
+Based on these reoccurring frustrations, I created personas that encapsulated two main aspects: those whose lack of education has made it intimidating to start and those who struggled to find proven, successful strategies for their current fitness routine.

 There are a lot of emotions entangled with exercise, they could swing from joy to frustration over the course of a single workout.
 It was clear that they needed something to help relieve their mental workload in order to enjoy the workout.